williamhaw/williamhaw.github.io/_drafts/scala-six-months-in.md

 date: 2019-03-31 13:28:37 +0000

 ---
-After switching jobs, I was introduced to Scala at my workplace, Agoda.
+After switching jobs, I was introduced to Scala at my new workplace.
+I've compiled a list of things that I have learned until now.
+I've kept the comparisons to the languages themselves, instead of functionality that can be provided by libraries.

 <!--excerpt-->

 # Nice Things

-I've kept the comparisons to the languages themselves, instead of functionality that are provided by libraries.

 ## Null Safety

-Even though Optionals have been part of the Java 8 standard library for some time, few libraries use it in their APIs which forces you to deal with the existence of null references.
+Even though Optionals have been part of the Java standard library since Java 8, few libraries use it in their APIs which forces you to deal with the existence of null references.
 However in Scala, the use of Options is idiomatic, which when combined with pattern matching, allows you to handle non-existence separately from error values.
 That is the biggest reason why null pointer exceptions are such an ubiquitous pain in the ass in Java.

 ## Case Classes

 Compare this:

 ```java
 public class MyPojo {
     private String name;